 Given an image $x_i \in \textbf{X}$, it is encoded to a spatially and spectrally decorrelated latent representation $y_i$ and then decoded back to $ x_i'$ as:

-Where $Q$ is a quantizer which is modeled as rounding operation during inference and straight-through estimator \cite{theis2017lossy} during training.
-In the bottleneck of the network, the latents $y_i$ are entropy coded into bitstreams using arithmetic encoding (AE) with minimum bitrate $r(y_i)=-\log(P(y_i))$ where $P$ follows the hyper-prior model in \cite{balle2018variational} with side information.
+$Q$ is a quantizer that is modeled as a rounding operation during inference and straight-through estimator \cite{theis2017lossy} during training.
+In the bottleneck of the network, the latent $y_i$ is entropy coded into bitstreams using arithmetic encoding (AE) with minimum bitrate $r(y_i)=-\log(P(y_i))$ where $P$ follows the hyper-prior model in \cite{balle2018variational} with side information.
 The bitstreams are further decoded back to $y_i$ using arithmetic decoding (AD).
 Finally, a single-scale discriminator $D$ with the conditional information ($y_i$) decides if the reconstructed image is real or generated.
 Each of the modules $E$, $P$, $G$, and $D$ is parameterized by convolutional neural networks and optimized together to obtain the minimum rate-distortion (RD) trade-off.
-The loss functions $L$ for optimization of each of the four blocks are:
+The loss functions $L$ for optimization of each of the four blocks are as follows:

-Where $r(y_i)$ is the rate, $d(x_i,x_i')$ is the distortion loss, $\lambda$ is the hyperparameter controlling the RD trade-off, and $ \log(D(x_i', y_i))$ is the conditional discriminator loss with $\beta$ controlling the discriminator loss effect.
-The distortion loss is modelled as:
+where $r(y_i)$ is the rate, $d(x_i,x_i')$ is the distortion loss, $\lambda$ is the hyperparameter controlling the RD trade-off, and $ \log(D(x_i', y_i))$ is the conditional discriminator loss with $\beta$ controlling the discriminator loss effect.
+The distortion loss is modeled as:

-where $\theta$'s are hyperparameters that control the effect of mean square error (MSE), structural similarity index (SSIM), and learned perceptual image patch similarity (LPIPS) losses in the total distortion loss calculation.
+where $\theta$'s are hyperparameters that control the effect of mean square error (MSE), structural similarity index (SSIM) \cite{wang2004image}, and learned perceptual image patch similarity (LPIPS) \cite{zhang2018perceptual} losses in the total distortion loss calculation.
 The LPIPS loss mimics the human visual system and measures reconstruction quality in the feature space, while the SSIM loss is added as an improvement to HSI compression as it enhances reconstruction by preserving the structural information relevant to the scene.
 Since $r(y_i)$ is at odds with $d(x_i,x_i')$ and $-\log(D(x_i', y_i))$ in (\ref{eq:3}), controlling the RD trade-off is difficult (as for a fixed $\lambda$, different $\theta$'s and $\beta$ would result in models with different bitrates).
 Hence, we use target bitrates $r_t$ as in \cite{mentzer2020highfidelity} and control $\lambda$ using $\lambda^{(a)}$ and $\lambda^{(b)}$ with the following rule: